 PS: In case you ever played with the idea to start your own food blog, check out my new guide over here!
 It has everything from setting up the blog to getting your first couple of hundred visitors.
 But no pressure 😉

-- 4 tsp natural yogurt
+- 4 tsp natural soy yogurt (or dairy yogurt if you like)

 - Preheat your oven to 175°C (350°F).